Cao Mao: Reign

 In 255, generals Guanqiu Jian and Wen Qin started a rebellion against the Sima clan in Shouchun, but were quickly crushed by Sima Shi's forces.
 Guanqiu Jian was killed and his clan was slaughtered.
 Wen Qin and his sons, Wen Yang and Wen Hu (文虎), fled to the rival state of Eastern Wu.
 Sima Shi died of illness shortly after the rebellion was suppressed.
 In the aftermath of Sima Shi's death, a 14-year-old Cao Mao made another effort to seize back state power.
 He issued an imperial edict for Sima Shi's successor, Sima Zhao, to remain at Xuchang using the excuse that the situation at Shouchun was still not completely peaceful.
 He also recalled Sima Zhao's assistant, Fu Gu, to return to the capital with the troops.
 However, on the advice of Fu Gu and Zhong Hui, Sima Zhao ignored the edict and returned to Luoyang and continued to remain in control of the government.

 Over the next few years, Cao Mao gradually established a circle of people around him, including Sima Zhao's cousin Sima Wang, Wang Shen, Pei Xiu and Zhong Hui, all of whom were known for their literary talent.
 These people were unquestioned in their support for the Sima clan, but they might also have something to gain if they pledged allegiance to Cao Mao.
 In doing so, Cao Mao was hoping that he could reduce Sima Zhao's suspicions against him while winning support from these people.
 He often held meetings with them to discuss literature.
 In addition, he gave Sima Wang a fast two-wheeled wagon and five imperial guardsmen as escorts because Sima Wang lived further away from the palace than the others.

 Around 257, Zhuge Dan, who replaced Guanqiu Jian as military commander in Shouchun, started a rebellion against Sima Zhao with support from the rival state of Eastern Wu.
 Sima Zhao led an army to suppress the revolt and trapped the rebels in the city by early 258.
-Internal conflict broke out in Shouchun between Zhuge Dan and Wen Qin (returned from Eastern Wu to support the revolt) which concluded with Wen Qin's death at Zhuge Dan's hands and the defection of Wen Qin's sons to Sima Zhao.
+Internal conflict broke out in Shouchun between Zhuge Dan and Wen Qin (Note: Wen returned from Eastern Wu to support the revolt.) which concluded with Wen Qin's death at Zhuge Dan's hands and the defection of Wen Qin's sons to Sima Zhao.
 Shouchun eventually fell to Sima Zhao's forces and the rebellion was effectively crushed.
-In 259, Cao Mao received reports of sightings of yellow dragons (a sign of divine favour) in two wells.
+In 259, Cao Mao received reports of sightings of yellow dragons (Note: a sign of divine favour) in two wells.
 He commented that it was actually a sign of divine disfavour and wrote a poem titled Ode to the Hidden Dragon (濳龍詩):

 The poor dragon is trapped, alone and cold;

 He cannot leap out of the depths;

 He cannot rise to the heavens;

 He cannot even descend onto fields.

 The poor dragon fell into the deep well;